+NPOESS-C1 November 2009 0930 (D)

-NPOESS-C1 January 2013 1330 (A)
+NPOESS-C2 June 2011 1330 (A)

-NPOESS-C2 January 2016 0530 (D)
+NPOESS-C3 June 2013 0530 (D)

+NPOESS-C4 November 2015 0930 (D)

-NPOESS-C3 June 2019 1330 (A)
+NPOESS-C5 January 2018 1330 (A)

-NPOESS-C4 June 2022 0530 (D)
+NPOESS-C6 November 2019 0530 (D)

 The IPO plans to continue cooperation with EUMETSAT for a Joint Polar System (JPS).
-During the transition to a future international polar satellite program, EUMETSAT's Metop-3 satellite will occupy the mid-morning orbit (0930) Use of data from EUMETSAT's Metop satellite will increase the global coverage and refresh rate of the U.S. polar satellite system.
+During the transition to a future international polar satellite program, an NPOESS spacecraft and EUMETSAT's Metop-3 satellite will occupy the mid-morning orbit (0930) and provide complementary data from the advanced sounding and imaging instruments on each satellite.
+Use of data from EUMETSAT's Metop satellite will increase the global coverage and refresh rate of the U.S. polar satellite system.
 In addition, the European meteorological community will receive valuable data from instruments on both the Metop and NPOESS series of satellites.
 Shared operation of NPOESS ground systems at the NSC Svalbard site with EUMETSAT is also under consideration.